learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 the Document Object Model (DOM).
 We've acquired some JavaScript sight words, let's balance the equation by learning about the DOM.

-Once we know what the DOM is, we'll be able to move to our first step in DOM Programming.
-But we need to know more about our co-pilot, the DOM.
-After this lesson, we'll be ready to move on to step one:

-1. Ask the DOM to find an HTML element or elements in the rendered page
-2. Remove the selected element(s) or add a new element next to the selected element
-3. Adjust a property of the selected element(s)

 ## Objectives

 1. Identify the Document Object Model (DOM)